Sunday Service – 10:30 am

 The following describes the upcoming sermon topics.
 You may also click on “All” or a specific year to review the topics of prior Sunday services.

-We also invite you to visit our YouTube page (scroll down to see the icon link on the left side of our this page) where you can watch recordings of previous services.
+We also invite you to visit our YouTube page where you can watch recordings of previous services.

 The encouraging future of UU congregations as witnessed through the eyes of a former UU High School district youth leader.